poypoyan/edhsmm/README.md

 # edhsmm
-An(other) implementation of Explicit Duration Hidden Semi-Markov Model (EDHSMM) in Python 3.
+An(other) implementation of Explicit Duration Hidden Semi-Markov Models in Python 3

 The EM algorithm is based on [Yu (2010)](https://www.sciencedirect.com/science/article/pii/S0004370209001416) (Section 3.1), while the Viterbi algorithm is based on [Benouareth et al. (2008)](https://link.springer.com/article/10.1155/2008/247354).